 For example, At ten years old, I became afraid of speaking in front of people thanks to months of cruel teasing in my new school.
 Being tormented was a new, painful, scary experience for me.
 This fear, although much improved, is still with me.

 One way it helped me is that I learned to protect myself emotionally by being able to shut down at will.
 Although this defense may inhibit me when I want to speak up, it has saved me untold grief when speaking up would have made a situation worse.
 Because I still have difficulty expressing myself verbally with ease, I have evolved as a writer, and have chosen to explore and mend other abusive experiences.
 I am learning to forgive, see other perspectives, feel compassion even when it is not 'deserved', to heal strained relationships, and when to walk away and stay away.
 For better or worse, that event played a role in shaping who I am today.

 Even though you can see how charged emotional memories shaped you and helped you adapt as a child, chances are they are limiting you as an adult today.
 Most likely, you will be healthier, happier and more empowered if you neutralize their negative charge.
-There are many effective tips and techniques that offer healing for damaged emotions techniques.
+There are many effective tips and techniques that offer healing for damaged emotions and unhealthy thought patterns.

 Sometimes, just acknowledging your thoughts and relaxing into the emotion, or fully expressing it, as shown in the above steps, is all you need to do.
 Other times, healing for damaged emotions requires persistence, help from a professional and/or the aid of releasing techniques.
 Techniques for dealing with emotional pain and negativity can help you make short work of even long-standing emotional baggage and the limiting beliefs that are often behind them.